Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 The most important facts at a glance

 TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. includes decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. measures, symptomatic treatment of neurological and cardiovascular symptoms, and supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures.
-Intravenous lipid emulsion therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. has proven to be a promising treatment option for severe intoxications.
+Intravenous lipid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. has proven to be a promising treatment option in severe intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment..

-With early detection and adequate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. is favorable, although the recovery time in cats can be longer due to their delayed metabolism.
-Follow-up care focuses on monitoring for possible long-term consequences and preventing re-exposureRe-exposure refers to renewed Contact with an allergen, toxin, or pathogen after previous exposure.
-In dogs and cats, this can lead to a renewed or intensified reaction, especially in cases of allergies or sensitivities..
+With early recognition and appropriate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. is favorable, although recovery time in cats may be longer due to their delayed metabolism.
+Follow-up care focuses on monitoring possible long-term effects and preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of renewed exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..

 Causes, development and progression

-Lidocaine poisoning in pets primarily arises from three scenarios: iatrogenicIatrogenic refers to conditions or diseases that arise as a direct result of medical treatments or interventions.
-Examples of iatrogenic problems in dogs and cats can include medication side effects or post-operative complications. overdose during veterinary treatments, accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+Lidocaine poisoning in pets mainly arises from three scenarios: iatrogenicIatrogenic refers to conditions or diseases that arise as a direct result of medical treatments or interventions.
+Examples of iatrogenic problems in dogs and cats can include medication side effects or post-operative complications. overdose during veterinary treatment, accidentalAccidental means random or unintentional and refers to events or exposures that are not deliberate, such as the accidental swallowing of foreign objects or toxins by dogs and cats. oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of lidocaine-containing preparations, or improper application by pet owners.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of lidocaine-containing products, or improper use by pet owners.

-IatrogenicIatrogenic refers to conditions or diseases that arise as a direct result of medical treatments or interventions.
-Examples of iatrogenic problems in dogs and cats can include medication side effects or post-operative complications. poisoning occurs when toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. plasmaPlasma is the liquid part of blood in which blood cells are suspended.
-It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels result from excessive dosing, overly rapid intravenous administration, or unintentional intravascular injection during what should be subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. application.
-Animals with impaired liver or kidney function are particularly at risk, as the metabolism and excretion of the active substance may be delayed.
+In iatrogenicIatrogenic refers to conditions or diseases that arise as a direct result of medical treatments or interventions.
+Examples of iatrogenic problems in dogs and cats can include medication side effects or post-operative complications. poisoning, excessively high doses, overly rapid intravenous administration, or unintended intravascular injection during what was meant to be subcutaneousSubcutaneous means "under the skin."
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. use can lead to toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. plasmaPlasma is the liquid part of blood in which blood cells are suspended.
+It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels.
+Animals with impaired liver or kidney function are particularly at risk, as metabolism and excretion of the active ingredient may be delayed.

 Mechanism of action

-The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect of lidocaine primarily affects the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior..
-This system is more sensitive and reacts at a lower plasmaPlasma is the liquid part of blood in which blood cells are suspended.
-It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. lidocaine level than, for example, the cardiovascular system.
+The toxic effects of lidocaine initially affect the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.
+(CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body.).
+The CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. is more sensitive and reacts at lower lidocaine plasmaPlasma is the liquid part of blood in which blood cells are suspended.
+It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels than, for example, the cardiovascular system.

 Supplements